johnwcowan/r7rs-work/PathnamesCowan.md

 This proposal has been withdrawn.
-See PathnamesPython and [[http://practical-scheme.net/gauche/man/gauche-refe_182.html|UrisGauche]].
+See [PathnamesPython](PathnamesPython.md) and [UrisGauche](http://practical-scheme.net/gauche/man/gauche-refe_182.html).